 Acai berries and related products, inlcuding supplements, can be purchased online.
 However, it should be noted that acai supplements are poorly regulated and may not contain the marketed ingredients or concentration strength.
 Food sources of nutrients are always the best option.

 The NCCIH emphasizes that there is a lack of reliable evidence confirming the safety and effectiveness of acai products.
 It is best to speak to a health professional before making major changes to the diet and before taking any supplements.

 It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
 It is better to eat a diet with variety than to concentrate on individual foods as the key to good health.

 Experiments have been done using acai pulp as an oral contrast for gastrointestinal MRIs.
-Very large doses of acai might affect the results of MRI scans, so it is important to let your doctor know that you have been eating acai berries if you are scheduled for an MRI (Magnetic Resonance Imaging) test.5
+Very large doses of acai might affect the results of MRI scans.
+If you are going to have an MRI test, it is important to let the doctor know if you have been eating acai berries.

 Some supplement companies have made claims that acai berry supplements will help with weight loss.
-According to the National Center for Complementary and Integrative Health:6
+According to the NCCIH:

 "No independent studies have been published in peer-reviewed journals that substantiate claims that acai supplements alone promote rapid weight loss.
 Researchers who investigated the safety profile of an acai-fortified juice in animals observed that there were no body weight changes in rats given the juice compared with controls."

 Acai berries have not yet been studied extensively.
-The health claims surrounding acai are relatively new and more research is need to solidify these claims.
+The health claims surrounding acai are relatively new and more research is needed to solidify these weight-loss claims.
 As with any new or fad food, there could be risks that have not yet been reported.